My First Class?

-  We play music during the Monday and Wednesday 7:30 PM class and the Fusion classes.
+We play music during the Yin and Fusion classes.
 Occasionally there will be music before or after some of the other classes.

 These class requires that you are well hydrated.
 You cannot do this 10 minutes before class, it takes a few hours.
 During class, drinking too much water can interfere with some of the postures and may cause you to feel uncomfortable.